 Kids need to be taught what their family values are and when a book is not aligned with them.
 Obviously, this process will vary greatly depending on the age of the child and their relationship to their parents.

-Christian publishers are generally a safe bet for kids’ reading material
+Trust Christian publishers as a safe bet for kids

-As a general rule, they don’t publish profanity or sex scenes.
+As a general rule, Christian publishers don’t publish books with profanity or sex scenes.
 So advanced readers who are reading adult fiction can head for the inspirational section with relative confidence.

 Zondervan, Baker, Bethany House, Thomas Nelson, Waterbrook, Revell and Tyndale are Christian publishers who are committed to putting out clean books.